What are Sedimentary Rocks?

-Sedimentary Rocks Always Form in Layers
+Sedimentary Rocks Form in Layers

-Although sedimentary rocks can form on dry land most form beneath water.
+Although sedimentary rocks can form on dry land, most form beneath water.
 They form from larger rocks which over time have broken down into very small pieces.
 The resulting sediment which is a mixture of sand, mud, gravel and clay is then carried away by the elements.

-Some of the most common types of sedimentary rock include sandstone which is made up of minute grains of sand, mudstone which froms from clay particles that have been compressed together and limestone which consists mainly of fragments of shell and skeleton from dead marine organisms.
+Some of the most common types of sedimentary rock include sandstone which is made up of minute grains of sand, mudstone which forms from clay particles that have been compressed together and limestone which consists mainly of fragments of shell and skeleton from dead marine organisms.
 Chalk is a white type of limestone.

 The oldest sedimentary rocks in Greenland which are 3.8 billion years old are known to have formed from sediment which precipitated from sea water.

 Photo is the Last Chance Range in Death Valley.
 The image is clickable and redirects to the original non-compressed photo.
 The page includes information about these sedimentary rocks.
 Courtesy of Ron wolf.